lamyae-d/open-scholarship-project/README.md

 * Period
 * Dynasty

-These variables were selected because they directly contribute to answering the research question.
+These variables were selected because they contribute directly to answering the research question.

 ## Workflow

-The project follows a reproducible workflow:

 1. Data collection from the Metropolitan Museum Open Access repository.
 2. Loading the dataset into Jupyter Notebook using pandas.